Golimumab

 Golimumab, sold under the brand name Simponi, is a human monoclonal antibody which is used as an immunosuppressive medication.
 Golimumab targets tumor necrosis factor alpha (TNF-alpha), a pro-inflammatory molecule and hence is a TNF inhibitor.
-Profound reduction in C-reactive protein (CRP) levels, interleukin (IL)-6, intercellular adhesion molecules (ICAM)-1, matrix metalloproteinase (MMP)-3, and vascular endothelial growth factor (VEGF) demonstrates golimumab as an effective modulator of inflammatory markers and bone metabolism.
+Reduction in C-reactive protein (CRP) levels, interleukin (IL)-6, intercellular adhesion molecules (ICAM)-1, matrix metalloproteinase (MMP)-3, and vascular endothelial growth factor (VEGF) levels demonstrates golimumab as an effective modulator of inflammatory markers and bone metabolism.
 Golimumab is given via subcutaneous injection.

 Golimumab is a tumor necrosis factor alpha (TNF-a) inhibitor.
 Golimumab is a human monoclonal antibody that forms high affinity, stable complexes with both the soluble and transmembrane bioactive forms of human TNF-a, which prevents the binding of TNF-a to its receptors.
 By blocking TNF-a, golimumab reduces the inflammation and other symptoms of the diseases it is used for.

 Golimumab is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

-The European Medicines Agency (EMA) approved the use of golimumab as a treatment for rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis.
-Golimumab was approved for the treatment by the US Food and Drug Administration (FDA) as well as the European Medicines Agency (EMA) in 2013 for the treatment of ulcerative colitis.
+In the European Union, golimumab is indicated for the treatment of ankylosing spondylitis, non-radiographic axial spondyloarthritis, polyarticular juvenile idiopathic arthritis, psoriatic arthritis, rheumatoid arthritis, and ulcerative colitis.

+In the United States, golimumab is indicated for the treatment of rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, and ulcerative colitis.

-Golimumab is approved in Canada and the United States as a once monthly subcutaneous treatment for adults with moderately to severely active rheumatoid arthritis, psoriatic arthritis, juvenile idiopathic arthritis, and ankylosing spondylitis.
+Golimumab is approved in Canada for the treatment of adults with moderately to severely active rheumatoid arthritis, psoriatic arthritis, juvenile idiopathic arthritis, and ankylosing spondylitis.